 Extensions are occasionally refused planning permission, particularly in sensitive areas of London.
 Here are some common reasons:

-If your application is refused, you may be able to modify the design and reapply, or submit an appeal if you believe the decision was unfair.
+If your application is refused, you may be able to modify the design and reapply, or submit an appeal to the planning inspectorate if you believe the decision was unfair.

 Approved Single Storey Rear Extension & Loft Dormer – Scarlet House